wp-plugins/social-media-feather/readme.txt

 7. This shows the available social sharing and following widgets and their settings

 == Changelog ==

+= 1.3.0 =
+* Added support for Retina and other high resolution displays
+* Fix exclusion checks for custom post types
+* Added option to share full URL instead of single post/page URL

 = 1.2.3 =
 * Fix check for single posts to include all singular pages